 30 Cupcake/Muffin Liners

-16 Ounces of Neufchatel Cheese (or Reduced Fat Cream Cheese)
+16 Ounces of Neufchatel Cheese or Cream Cheese

 1 Cup Pumpkin Puree